Free Apps

 nf (netfinger) is a netcat-based finger client.
 Features include support for the two major finger formats: user@domain.com and finger://domain.com/user.

-License: Blue Oak Model License↗ Script: nf.txt
+License: Blue Oak Model License↗ Screenshot: Help Script: nf.txt

 fm: The Multi-Server Finger Monitor.
 A simple little Finger server checker.
 Checks 3 core servers for recent user activity in one glance.